 Single schema, type safety, migrations, Prisma Studio.
 Why Prisma + Postgres is the lowest-friction DB stack for indie SaaS.

 "PostgreSQL + Prisma" has consolidated as the default for indie SaaS in 2026.
-Not because it's the
+Not because it's the only option (Drizzle, Kysely, raw SQL exist), but because the combo of type-safety + migrations + DX is hard to beat.

 This guide explains why this combo wins, what patterns work, and what mistakes to avoid.

-- **Single declarative schema**: define models in `schema.prisma` and TS types, client, and
+schema.prisma and TS types, client, and

-migrations come from it.
+migrations come from it.migrate dev, done.PostgreSQL adds:

 provider = "prisma-client-js"